cxw620/rust-polyglot/src/traits.md

 made into pointers to type-erased [trait objects](https://doc.rust-lang.org/reference/types/trait-object.html#trait-objects) `dyn Trait`.
 These "fat pointers" have a vtable as well as the actual object pointer.
 Trait objects are often seen in the form `Box<dyn Trait>`.
-Ability of a trait to be used this way is called "object safety";
+Ability of a trait to be used this way is called "object safety" (confusingly; it's not related to safety).
 [The rules](https://doc.rust-lang.org/reference/items/traits.html#object-safety) are a bit complicated but often a trait can be made object-safe by adding `where Self: Sized` to troublesome methods.